-- 56. We will continue to provide support to satellite operators registered in Hong Kong by attending satellite co-ordination meetings and issuing licences for the launching and operation of new or replacement satellites. - 57.
-We will continue our coordination with local, Mainland and overseas satellite operators and administrations on satellite launching, coordination and interference matters. - 58.
-We will continue to provide support to CEDB in overseeing the operation of the Emergency Alert System (EAS), which the Government engaged the MNOs to set up their network for dissemination of time-critical emergency messages to the public.
-The EAS was established with government funding and launched in November 2020.
-To ensure continued operation of the EAS in the long run, a new Special Condition will be incorporated in the new UCLs to be granted for the provision of public mobile services, requiring the licensees to establish, maintain and operate the EAS.
+66. We will continue to provide support to satellite operators registered in Hong Kong by attending satellite co-ordination meetings and issuing licences for the launching and operation of new or replacement satellites.

+67. We will continue our coordination with local, Mainland and overseas satellite operators and administrations on satellite launching, coordination and interference matters.

+68. We will continue to provide support to CEDB in overseeing the operation of the Emergency Alert System (EAS), which the Government engaged the MNOs to set up their network for dissemination of time-critical emergency messages to the public.
+The EAS, launched in November 2020, was established with government funding covering operation until mid-August 2025.
+To ensure continued operation of the EAS in the long run, a new Special Condition has been incorporated in the UCLs requiring MNOs to establish, maintain and operate the EAS at their own expenses.
 We will assist relevant bureau/department in disseminating emergency messages via the EAS, and monitor MNOs' operation and maintenance of the EAS.

-- 59. We will continue to strengthen Hong Kong's participation, by both the Government and the private sectors, in international and regional telecommunications fora, and to provide support to regional/international telecommunications projects. - 60.
-We will continue to provide support to CEDB and Trade and Industry Department (TID) on the implementation and further expansion of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) and the closer co-ordination with the Mainland authorities with respect to further liberalisation measures to facilitate the Hong Kong operators to extend their provision of telecommunications services on the Mainland. - 61.
-We will also continue to support CEDB and TID in establishing free trade agreements with other economies with a view to facilitating market access and the provision of telecommunications services.
+69. We will continue to strengthen Hong Kong's participation, by both the Government and the private sectors, in international and regional telecommunications fora, and to provide support to regional/international telecommunications projects.

+70. We will continue to provide support to CEDB and Trade and Industry Department (TID) on the implementation and further expansion of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) and the closer co-ordination with the Mainland authorities with respect to further liberalisation measures to facilitate the Hong Kong operators to extend their provision of telecommunications services on the Mainland.
+71. We will also continue to support CEDB and TID in establishing free trade agreements with other economies with a view to facilitating market access and the provision of telecommunications services.